Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

   Attribute description in the displayed language.
 For each active language exists one *Description* column.

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to create an attribute set.
-The *Create Set* view is displayed.
+The *Create attribute set* view is displayed.

 ## Create attribute set